Partner

 The project

-The team of neuroscience and mental health experts at Monash University’s BrainPark will develop and pilot the PEAK program, a fun and empowering behaviour change program that seeks to embed regular physical exercise into the lifestyles of Australian university students to improve their mental health, cognitive health, and brain health.
+The team of neuroscience and mental health experts at Monash University’s BrainPark developed and piloted the PEAK program, a fun and empowering behaviour change program that embeds regular physical exercise into the lifestyles of Australian university students to improve their mental health, cognitive health, and brain health.

-A world-first amalgamation of innovative and rigorous practices from the fields of neuroscience, psychology, exercise physiology, human behaviour change, and implementation research the cutting-edge program aims to get student physically active for the betterment of all aspects of their wellbeing and PEAK-performance.
+As a world-first amalgamation of innovative and rigorous practices from the fields of neuroscience, psychology, exercise physiology, human behaviour change and implementation research, the cutting-edge program supported students to be more physically active for the betterment of all aspects of their wellbeing and PEAK-performance.

 The impact